dotnet/docs/docs/ai/prompt-engineering-in-dot-net.md

 - A directive can provide more context, and you can combine several directives in one instruction.
 - It's easier to implement a series of steps using a sequence of directives.
 You can spell out the steps that you want the model to take, but you can also just tell the model to break it into steps and then follow them, an approach called [chain of thought prompting](chain-of-thought-prompting.md).

-Sometimes GPT models don't follow an instruction the way you expect because it needs more context.
+Sometimes GPT models don't follow an instruction the way you expect because it doesn't provide enough context.
 You can add more context an instruction by including primary content, supporting content, and cues.
-You can include these clarifications when you add an instruction, and can add or adjust them after you test your instruction's effect.
-Note that in an engineered prompt, instructions must be clearly distinct from the clarifications you add to them.
+You can include these when you add an instruction, and can add or adjust them after you test your instruction's effect.

 Instructions are typically more effective when used with examples.
 However, when you use both in a prompt you should make sure that the instructions are either above or below the examples for best model performance.